nixworks/public/news/2010/11/14/index.md

 ##### Burma
 ### [Thousands of cheering supporters greet Burmese democracy leader Aung San Suu Kyi outside the headquarters of the National League for Democracy in Yangon. ](/news/2010/11/14/thousands-of-cheering-supporters-greet-burmese-democracy-leader-aung-san-suu-kyi-outside-the-headquarters-of-the-national-league-for-democra.md)
-_Context: Aung San Suu Kyi, National League for Democracy, Yangon, Burma_
+_Context: National League for Democracy, Aung San Suu Kyi, Burma, Yangon_

 ##### Gerry Adams
 ### [Gerry Adams, the President of Sinn Fein, announces that he will resign his positions in the Northern Ireland Assembly and the Parliament of the United Kingdom to stand for the Dail. ](/news/2010/11/14/gerry-adams-the-president-of-sinn-fa-c-in-announces-that-he-will-resign-his-positions-in-the-northern-ireland-assembly-and-the-parliament-of.md)
-_Context: Gerry Adams, Dail, Parliament, Sinn Fein, Northern Ireland Assembly_
+_Context: Northern Ireland Assembly, Gerry Adams, Dail, Sinn Fein, Parliament_

 ##### PASOK
 ### [The Panhellenic Socialist Movement (PASOK) of Greek Prime Minister George Papandreou does well in a second round of municipal elections including its candidates elected as mayors of Athens and Thessaloniki. ](/news/2010/11/14/the-panhellenic-socialist-movement-pasok-of-greek-prime-minister-george-papandreou-does-well-in-a-second-round-of-municipal-elections-incl.md)